ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

    * What happens if ``Run`` is set with no path?
 Does that correspond to leaving the screen as is?
-   * If a testcase is intended to run in series, how do you indicate it should use the current screen?
+   * If a test case is intended to run in series, how do you indicate it should use the current screen?
    * What happens if the arguments aren't right?
 Is it a runtime error?
    * Are the arguments fixed, or can you include variables?